HUULKI/chaturbate-promotion-bot/README.md

 </div>

 ## How does it work?
-A large number of accounts of colorful members enter the stream on schedule, donate and watch stream like real users:

 - The model’s room rises to the 1st page of the site
 - Live accounts of members are used for promotion